chartdb/chartdb/README.md

 3. Choose the database that you are using.
 4. Take the magic query and run it in your database.
 5. Copy and paste the resulting JSON set into ChartDB.
-6. Enjoy Viewing & Editing!
+6. Enjoy viewing & editing!

 ## 💚 Community & Support